We take E-Safety very seriously and actively teach all of our children how to keep themselves safe online through our computing curriculum.

-Following Safer Internet Day 2021 we will be publishing additional info for parents in our weekly newsletter in response to your feedback.
+Following Safer Internet Day 2021 we will be publishing a monthly online safety newsletter for parents in response to your feedback.

 Family link is a free app that allows you to view your child’s activity, manage their screen time and apps and set boundaries.